bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 41°
-- Mostly Cloudy
+- Breezy and Mostly Cloudy
-- 75% humidity
+- 61% humidity
-- 14 mph wind
+- 16 mph wind
 - 79% cloud cover
 - 39 AQI 🟩
 - 0.01 inches of rain expected in the next 48 hours